TSE:XSU

 (Don't forget to incorporate foreign, developed areas from EMs ;)

-iShares Russell 2000(CAD-Hedged) is a Canadian stock, trading under the symbol XSU-T on the Toronto Stock Exchange (XSU-CT).
-It is usually referred to as TSX:XSU or XSU-T
+iShares Russell 2000(CAD-Hedged) is a Canadian stock, trading under the symbol XSU.TO (previously XSU-T on Stockchase) on the Toronto Stock Exchange (XSU-CT).
+It is usually referred to as TSX:XSU or XSU.TO

-In the last year, 4 stock analysts published opinions about XSU-T. 4 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on XSU.TO (previously XSU-T on Stockchase).
+2 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is BUY.
 Read the latest stock experts' ratings for iShares Russell 2000(CAD-Hedged).

-4 stock analysts on Stockchase covered iShares Russell 2000(CAD-Hedged) In the last year.
-It is a trending stock that is worth watching.
+iShares Russell 2000(CAD-Hedged) is followed by 45 investors on Stockchase and is a trending stock that is worth watching.